 Why are these woods Werner’s?
 In 1964, the State of Connecticut assumed ownership of the 100-acre Werner farm adjacent to the Nature Center property.
 Through an informal arrangement with the CT DEEP, the Nature Center utilizes the Werner’s Woods property as an outdoor classroom, maintaining hiking trails, bluebird boxes, and wildlife habitats.
 The trails are used for educational programs, as well as by the community for passive recreational activities such as hiking, cross-country skiing, birding and nature photography.

-According to my favorite local map porn, these woods are all officially part of the Nepaug State Forest system.
+I believe these woods are all officially part of the Nepaug State Forest system.
 A trail map and a guide book are available in the nature center’s gift shop.
 There are numbered posts on some of the trails that are explained in those books.

-I parked where the Quarry Trai (yellow) crosses Bahre Corner Road which I don’t necessarily recommend.
+I parked where the Quarry Trail (yellow) crosses Bahre Corner Road which I don’t necessarily recommend.
 But since I was in a loaner car that reeked of cigar smoke, I didn’t really care.
 I hiked west to and then north up the Plantation Trail (gray, but poorly blazed through the fields).
 I found it all quite nice… there’s just something about overgrown fields and broken down fencing on a cloudy Connecticut autumn day.

 From the fields I continued west on the Orchard Trail (green) which I suppose took me through an old orchard, but aside from a few rotting old apple trees, it was a weak orchard.

 Down and around and back to the Quarry Trail for the highlight of my day.